attila-lendvai/maru/README.md

 #### Other instances

 There are a few different copies/versions of Maru online.
-Here are the ones that I know about and contain non-trivial work:
+Here are the ones that I know about and contain interesting code:

 - [github.com/melvinzhang/maru](https://github.com/melvinzhang/maru)

+- [below-the-top](https://github.com/jbulow/below-the-top) is some kind of
+  generic sexp tokenizer and evaluator written in Common Lisp that can be configured so that it can bootstrap Maru.
+I haven't tried it myself.

 #### Related projects

-A list of projects that I think is worth mentioning in this context:
+A list of projects that are worth mentioning in this context:

   - [Project Oberon](http://www.projectoberon.com/): a project which encompasses CPU, language, operating system and user interface, and which can be run on a relatively